Ali Turap Bülbül

-Ali Turap Bülbül (born 25 January 2005) is a Turkish professional footballer currently playing as a right-back for Galatasaray.
+Ali Turap Bülbül (born 25 January 2005) is a Turkish professional footballer who plays as a right-back for Süper Lig club Galatasaray.

 Club career

+Galatasaray

 Born in Düzce, Bülbül joined the academy of Galatasaray in 2016.
 Having progressed through the youth ranks, he was taken on the team's pre-season tour of Austria in 2022, featuring in a number of friendlies.

+Ümraniyespor (loan)

+On September 13, 2024, it was announced that he was loaned to Ümraniyespor until the end of the 2024–25 season.

 International career

 Bülbül has represented Turkey at youth international level.